 Hi! how are you amigos!

-Yes, the photo, video and IT Guy!; A tranquil and passionate human being.
-A traveller who respects people’s, thinking, culture and their environments.
+Yes, the photo, video and IT Guy!
+A tranquil and passionate human being.
+A traveller who respects people’s thinking, culture and their environment.
 Photography is my medium to showcase the amazing and diverse world that we live in.
-I love to getting out of my comfort zone as often as possible; as this gives me a sense of achievement, thus not fearing the unknown and embrace the detours.
-Traveling with my awesome partner has been the highlight of my life and travel adventures; I can say that I’m so blessed to have a wonderful ‘singara’ (Gypsi) girl in my life!
+I love to getting out of my comfort zone as often as possible as this gives me a sense of achievement, thus not fearing the unknown and embrace the detours.
+Travelling with my awesome partner has been the highlight of my life and travel adventures.
+I can honestlybsay that I’m so blessed to have a wonderful ‘zingara’ (gypsy) girl in my life!

 The journey so far!

 Together we have been travelling the world since our meeting in 1999 and blogging about our experiences since 2007.
 We started with blogger and at first, it was for the sole purpose of letting our friends and family know what we were up to.
 What makes us different?
 The really unusual places we have visited on our travels as well the amount of time we have spent travelling.
 How many travel bloggers can say they’ve been doing this for over 30 years?
 Well, at least I have … come on Alex you’re almost there!

 On our most recent ‘trip’ we spent nine months in Ecuador and the Galapagos and then another six weeks in Baja California, Mexico, returning back to Melbourne in early 2020.
 In 2018 we started a new company in Quito and can proudly say that we co-founded Quito Bike Tours and Travel Experiences.
 It was pretty cool to start up the first urban cycling tour company in the country’s capital.
 We have since sold it, but it’s still going strong.

 Being back in Melbourne just in time for Covid 19 has been, well, interesting to say the very least.
 This has been a challenging year for many a travel lover and that most certainly includes us.